 To call them hypocritical would be far too mild.

 David Limbaugh is a writer, author and attorney.
-His latest book, "The Great Destroyer," reached No. 2 on the New York Times best-seller list for nonfiction.
+His latest book is "The Emmaus Code: Finding Jesus in the Old Testament."
 Follow him on Twitter @davidlimbaugh and his website at www.davidlimbaugh.com.
 To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.